Gerontology - Graduate Certificate

 405 White Hall

-The Gerontology graduate certificate is offered jointly offered with the University of Akron and offers basic preparation for students in their selected discipline while concurrently providing specialized training in gerontology.
+The Gerontology graduate certificate is offered jointly with the University of Akron to offer students specialized training within the interdisciplinary field of gerontology that goes beyond what is rooted in their selected professional discipline or academic major.
 Coursework completed at either institution may be applied to the certificate.
 The certificate program is flexible; students can tailor the courses taken toward completion of the certificate to meet their unique professional interests.

 The Gerontology certificate is based on the recommended standards of excellence established by the Association for Gerontology in Higher Education.
 The faculty at both Kent State University and the University of Akron are nationally and internationally recognized scholars in gerontology.
 Many are fellows of the Gerontological Society of America.
 Faculty are available to assist students with course selection, research projects and other matters of interest in the field of gerontology.